baolongnguyenmac/multi_fx/README.md

     - Extract these kind of information from `*.log` files (`./img/metric_log.png`)
     - Then draw a learning line chart, which should show that the learning process is meaningless (the accuracies do not increase)
     - Conclusion: Reject `AutoKeras`

+- I've finished running on `AutoKeras`
+    - The result's suck that I have a section taking about it in `./pretrained_micro/analyze.ipynb`
+    - I worry that my method doesn't work on the old dataset
+        - So I config the old one to multi-task (`../fx/fxdata/multi_USDJPY`)
+        - And fit these tasks using my method, the results is ok (`./pretrained/pretrained_macro_jp`)
+    - I can now send a reported email to sensei about this

 ## [-] Problem of `based_model` & `meta_model`